peterhinch/micropython-msgpack/README.md

  IEEE-754 double-precision floats.
 By default the precision of the target's firmware is detected and used.

+At risk of stating the obvious, on a 32-bit platform there is little point in packing to 64-bit precision as the platform's underlying precision is only 32 bits.
+However packing as single on a 64-bit platform saves a lot of space.
+The supplied `mpk_complex.py` honours the `force_float_precision` arg.

 # 5. Extension modules: additional built-in types

 These extend MessagePack to handle further built-in data types.
 Each module